What to Expect During Residency Interviews

 In addition to the program director, you should talk to other faculty members, residents from different levels of training, and any other individual with whom you would have significant contact as a resident in that program.

-Remember that all members of the faculty and staff may be critiquing you as soon as you start an interview.
+Remember that all members of the faculty and staff are critiquing you as soon as you start an interview.

 The Content of the Interview

 Be prepared for different interviewing styles and adjust accordingly.
-While you don't want to repeat your personal statement word for word, some questions may give you an opportunitiy to reference it and expound upon what you've already shared with the program.
+Stay engaged and active during conversions.
+While you don't want to repeat your personal statement word for word, some questions may give you an opportunity to reference it and expound upon what you've already shared with the program.

 Questions that you might be asked during an interview could include: